-QUALIFICATIONS - Manage training records on an individual level here.
-Update training dates and upload training documentation.
+Gives the user the ability to manage training records on an individual level.
+There is also the option to update training dates and upload pertinent training documentation.

-TRAVEL DOCUMENTS - Input all applicable travel documents for thorough data capture and easy APIS submission.
+Input all applicable travel documents for thorough data capture and easy APIS submission.
 When inputting a Visa associate the Visa to an active passport, so they display together on the main travel document tab.
-In addition, track the number of entries the specific visa is good for (options are Single, Double or Multiple).
+In addition, track the number of entries the specific visa is good for (options are Single, Double, or Multiple).

-PREFERENCES - Capture crew preferences such as lodging, ground transportation in this section.
-When creating services in a trip, click the eye glass for the details.
+This section is used to capture crew preferences such as lodging, ground transportation in this section.
+When creating services in a trip, click the eyeglass for the details.

-CARDS - Input credit card for expense association and reconciliation.
-See more on adding trip expenses through the pilot's perspective.
-Add Trip Expenses through My Flights.
+Input credit card for expense association and reconciliation.
+See more on adding trip expenses from the pilot's perspective, Mobile App: My Expenses.